How to Burn Multiple Movies on One DVD with a Menu at Once

 Step 4.
 Add a DVD menu.

-Go to the "Menu" tab, and you will see all free templates on the left.
+Go to the "Menu" interface, and you will see all free templates on the right.
 Scroll the list and select a suitable one.
-Click
+Switch to the "Element" tab to group all elements in templates.

 Step 5.
 Burn multiple videos to DVD.